We may earn affiliate commissions for the recommended products. Learn more.

 Both Norton and McAfee have a smooth installation and setup process.
 Their apps are user-friendly and simple to navigate.

 Desktop app designs are not outdated or clogged with menus and buttons, so it all depends on which one appeals to you more.
-As for the mobile devices and their apps, I have noticed that Norton offers most of the features, while iOS users should expect a few less.
+As for the mobile devices and their apps, I have noticed that Norton offers most of the features, while iOS users should expect a bit less.

 Desktop apps